-3.43.1 As part of the Limited Duties initiatives it was anticipated that a new exit route, Medical Capability Dismissal, would be enacted.
-The PFEW opposed such a scheme as being potentially discriminatory.
+4.5.1 As part of the Limited Duties initiatives it was anticipated that a new exit route, Medical Capability Dismissal, would be enacted.
 In January 2020 the NPCC and the Home Office informed the Police Advisory Board for England and Wales that after further consideration, and in the light of other changes which had reduced the need for such a scheme, the proposals would not be pursued.